leventakdag/stochastic-demand-opt/README.md

 # stochastic-demand-opt

-This repository contains a production-ready pipeline for forecasting stochastic demand using LightGBM quantile regression, followed by multi-period inventory optimization using Mixed-Integer Linear Programming (MILP).
+This repository contains a pipeline for forecasting stochastic demand using LightGBM quantile regression, followed by multi-period inventory optimization using Mixed-Integer Linear Programming (MILP).

 ## Project Summary